How to Paint Furniture with Chalk Paint

 It sticks very well, is easy to use, and they have so many good colors.
 Their customer service is amazing, and they are also super environmentally friendly!
 Check out my honest and detailed Country Chic Paint review here.

-But, even chalk paint struggles to stick to all furniture surfaces, so if you want your chalk paint to stick really well, it’s best to prime before painting old furniture with chalk paint.
+But even chalk paint struggles to stick to all surfaces, so if you want it to stick really well, it’s best to prime first.
+If you’re working on laminate furniture and want to know if chalk paint will stick here’s will chalk paint stick to laminate.

-You can also make homemade chalk paint with latex paint if you’re on a budget.
-Here are chalk paint recipes you can follow for future projects.
+You can also make homemade chalk paint with latex if you’re on a budget.
+Here are more chalk paint recipes you can follow for future projects.
+If you have a specific shade in mind, here’s how to mix different colors of paint.

 How to Paint Furniture with Chalk Paint

-When painting furniture, you can either brush, roll or spray the paint on.
-Either way, thin coats are always better than thick coats of paint.
+You can either brush, roll, or spray it on.
+Either way, thin coats are always better than thick coats.

-I also personally like to add some water to the chalk paint to thin it out a little.
-The water helps you paint furniture without brush marks, and it helps the paint to go on in thinner coats, which is better for adhesion.
+I also personally like to add some water to thin it out a little.
+The water helps you get no brush marks, and it helps the finish to go on in thinner coats, which is better for adhesion.
+Learn more tips on how to paint furniture without brush marks in this post!

 Brushing is pretty straight forward.
-A nicer brush (like this Country Chic Paint Oval Paint Brush) will also help eliminate brush marks.
+A nicer brush (like this Country Chic Oval Paint Brush) will also help eliminate pesky marks.

-How to Spray Paint Furniture (My favorite way!)
+How to Use a Sprayer (My favorite way!)

 - doesn’t need an air compressor